aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 See [Building Aptos From Source](building-from-source.md)

-## Create and fund test accounts

-Use the Aptos CLI and wallet of your choice to create and fund an Aptos account in `testnet` (or `devnet`).
-For more options and details, see [Create and Fund Aptos Accounts](./get-test-funds.md).

 ## Understand the Aptos Token Standard

 The [Aptos Token Standard](../concepts/coin-and-token/index.md) lays out the rules for creating and distributing digital assets on the Aptos blockchain.